nnellans/terraform-guide/README.md

     strings will go here
     EOF

-- `EOF` can be any word you choose
+- `EOF` can be replaced with any word you choose
 - If you use `<<` then the string will include any whitespace, if you use `<<-` then the string can be indented however you like to maintain readability.
 Terraform will remove any whitespace in the front automatically.

 ## Comments